Preparation for law school

 I spent one (or two) semesters studying at an international institution on an independent basis—i.e., not through a study-abroad program—and the credits were transferred to my degree-granting college in the US.
 LSAC says I don't need to send along that transcript.
 But do you want to see it?
 Your file will be considered complete in our office once we receive your LSAC report, which will include all transcripts required by LSAC.
 So the short answer is, no; it is not necessary to send us any transcripts that LSAC doesn't require.
 However, our reviewers prefer to have as much information as possible when reviewing an application, especially in cases where there are courses taken (and perhaps grades earned) that will not appear on the degree-granting transcript.
 (With a formal study-abroad program, we get more information than a simple listing of total credits transferred.)
 If our reviewers read your application and have unanswered questions about your time spent at a foreign institution, that conceivably could have a negative effect on the decision.
 Other schools are likely to have a similar take—so if you decide you would like us to see your foreign transcript, we suggest that you send it to LSAC, rather than to our office.
 That way, it will be included as an attachment to your LSAC report for all law schools to which you are applying.

 When should I apply?
-We begin accepting applications for first-year admission—both summer and fall—by September 1, although we are not able to begin reviewing applications until early November.
+We begin accepting applications for first-year admission by September 1, although we are not able to begin reviewing applications until early November.
 Due to our rolling admissions process, in which files are reviewed as they are completed and decisions are made on a continuous basis, it is to your benefit to apply as early in the season as you comfortably are able.
 The application deadline is February 15 and filing of the application form alone is sufficient to meet the deadline.

-Early Decision applications (binding, matriculating in the summer only) must be completed by November 15; all application components, including letters of recommendation and the LSAC report must be received by the Admissions Office by that date.
+Binding Early Decision applications must be completed by November 15; all application components, including letters of recommendation and the LSAC report must be received by the Admissions Office by that date.
 The Law School will send a decision no later than December 15.

 Applications for transfer and visiting students will be accepted between May 1 and July 15.